 Dalles Mountain 60

-This is one of the the first, if not the first, published gravel route in The Dalles / Hood River region.
-We believe it was originally published by the guys at Our Mother Mountain.
-This route “kick started” the gravel cycling scene in Columbia River Gorge area.
-It is more road than gravel, has a bit of traffic along certain segments … but the views are big and so worthwhile.
+This is one of the first, if not the first, published gravel route in The Dalles / Hood River region.
+It was created by Donny Kolb and originally published on the Velodirt site (no longer an active site on the web).
+This route “kick-started” the gravel cycling scene in the Columbia River Gorge area.
+It is more road than gravel and has a bit of traffic on certain segments, but the views are big and worthwhile.
 The ride is exposed to both sun and wind.
 However, it is a good early season ride as the elevation never gets above 2500 feet.

 Bucky Rides has a very complete and detailed description of the route.